RESPONSIVE WEBSITE DESIGN

 • Measure engagement

-Track how users interact with bundles versus collections to evaluate which entry points drive the most confident purchases.
+Track which entry points drive confident purchases.